scrameri/Umweltbiologie/Tutorial_anova_lm.md

 graphics.off()
 ```

+##### Question 2:
+Can you produce a plot of Petal_length ~ Sepal_length with points color-coded for Infection?

 #### Check the distribution of your variables
-Knowing the distribution of your variables is important, especially if you want to create models of them that make certain assumptions on these distributions.
-You have already seen that the **histogram** is a good visualization of a variable's distribution because deviations from a normal distribution become apparent.
+Knowing the distribution of your variables is important, especially if you want to create models of them that make certain assumptions on distributions.
+You have already seen that the **histogram** is a good visualization of a variable's distribution because deviations from a normal distribution become intuitively apparent.

 But which statistical distribution is best at describing your data if not a normal distribution?
 Simulations can help here, and the ```R``` package *EnvStats* allows for simulation of different probability distributions, and comparison of these against your data in so-called **QQ Plots** (Quantile-Quantile plots).

-Let us explore the distribution of the variable ```Staengel_anz``` (stalk count):
+Let us explore the distribution of the variable ```Stalk_count```:
 ```R
 par(mfrow=c(2,2))
 hist(morph$Stalk_count, breaks = 20, col = "tomato")